NHSDigital/nhs-login-help-centre/src/manage/phonenumber.md

 The link expires 24 hours after we email it to you.

-We may have already updated the phone number you use to log in.
+We may have already updated the mobile phone number you use to log in.
 In this case you would have received a confirmation email.

 You can check or change your login and security settings in [your NHS account](https://settings.login.nhs.uk/ 'your NHS account').